Where should you set your sights if you were to live in Mexico?

 The distance from Bacalar to Cancun is around three to four hours.

-Bacalar is the ideal place to go if you want to get away from social media and unwind on a hammock while sipping a cocktail.
+Bacalar is a quaint little town and an ideal place to go if you want to get away from social media and unwind on a hammock while sipping a cocktail.

 It would be fulfilling just to take in some of the most breathtaking scenery in the world.